mkdhruv09/RemoteValScanner/readme.md

 ```

 Zipping scan folder if automatic zipping is disabled.
 This can be called after scan files are saved
 successfully.
-This returns the Zip file if it's is successful or null if zipping failed.
+This returns the Zip file if it is successful or null if zipping failed.

 ```Kotlin
 val zipFile = remoteValFragment.zipScan(scannedFolder) // Pass scan folder path as String